mksaraf/kubernetes-lab-tutorial/content/patterns.md

           value: '3306'
 ```

-It will create a wordpress pod having a hard requirement to be deployed on the same node as a pod running the database backend.
-However, since we are only forcing at scheduling time, we still can get a situation where the two pods are running on two different nodes (for example, by deleting the backend node).
+It will create a wordpress pod having a hard requirement to be deployed on the same node ``kubernetes.io/hostname`` as a pod running the database backend.

-### Colocation
+#### Colocation
-Another option provided by the affinity function is to force some pods to run close to the other pods in the same rack, zone, or region.
-Kubernetes nodes can be grouped into racks, zones and regions, then using proper labels and label selectors, it is possible to specify where pods will be placed.
+Another option provided by the affinity function is to force some pods to run in the same rack, zone, or region instead of the same node.
+Kubernetes nodes can be grouped into racks, zones and regions, then using proper labels and label selectors, it is possible to require pods running on the same rack, zone, or region.

 For example, the following descriptor defines pods with hard requirement to be deployed in the same availability zone